onehashai/onehash-connect/api_docs/deploying-bots.md

     @**My Bot User** hello world
     ```

-1. The Zulip server sends a POST request to the Botserver on `https://bot-server.example.com/`:
+1. The Connect server sends a POST request to the Botserver on `https://bot-server.example.com/`:

     ```json
     {